nmshd/documentation/_docs_integrate/delete-attributes.md

 In the former case, a so-called [OwnIdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#ownidentityattribute) is created.
 Afterwards, you may [share it]({% link _docs_integrate/share-attributes-with-peer.md %}) with a peer, which yields the creation of associated [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails).
 Doing so, also a [PeerIdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#peeridentityattribute) with the same `content` is created for the peer.
-In the case of RelationshipAttributes we have [OwnRelationshipAttributes]({% link _docs_integrate/data-model-overview.md %}#ownrelationshipattribute) and [PeerRelationshipAttributes]({% link _docs_integrate/data-model-overview.md %}#peerrelationshipattribute) analogeously, however, no unshared LocalAttributes like we have in the case of IdentityAttributes with OwnIdentityAttributes.
+In the case of RelationshipAttributes we have [OwnRelationshipAttributes]({% link _docs_integrate/data-model-overview.md %}#ownrelationshipattribute) and [PeerRelationshipAttributes]({% link _docs_integrate/data-model-overview.md %}#peerrelationshipattribute).
+Analogeously, sharing an OwnRelationshipAttribute or a PeerRelationshipAttribute with a third party leads to the the creation of associated AttributeForwardingDetails for the emitter and a [ThirdPartyRelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#thirdpartyrelationshipattribute) for the third party.
 These different kinds of Attributes have different demands that need to be taken into account, wanting to delete them.

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/6c6d770c-f6f3-4d70-a4e9-cbfb46cc93a2" id="RT__5TJIaYhp"></iframe></div>